KamilaBorowska/old-xfix.github.io/_posts/2012-10-21-travis-add-and-forget.md

 course).
 PHP is simply unusable without OOP.
 But still, I would recommend using other langauges.
 Also, use template engine and prepared SQL queries.

+### 2012-11-01 update
+The older version of article was mentioning following syntax.

+{% highlight php startinline %}
+const TRAVIS_CI = isset($_ENV['TRAVIS_PHP_VERSION']);
+{% endhighlight %}

+Turns out that it doesn't work.
+Why?
+Because constant value isn't constant - it depends on environment variable existing.
+All you get is cryptic syntax error.
+PHP stupidly uses its grammar to annoy developer, even if this syntax would be allowed in other sane languages.
+For example, you cannot do `func()()`, just because grammar forbids that.
+I haven't heard of other language with similar problems.

+    PHP Parse error:  syntax error, unexpected 'isset' (T_ISSET)

+Instead, the solution should be more like this.

+{% highlight php startinline %}
+$travis_ci = isset($_ENV['TRAVIS_PHP_VERSION']);
+{% endhighlight %}

+It's not constant.
+It shouldn't be because it isn't real constant.

 [1]: http://use.perl.org/use.perl.org/_Aristotle/journal/33448.html "use Perl: The blind leading the blind"
 [2]: http://me.veekun.com/blog/2012/04/09/php-a-fractal-of-bad-design/ "fuzzy notepad: PHP: a fractal of bad design"